AdobeDocs/campaign-standard.en/help/channels/using/about-landing-pages.md

 **Writing and Updating data**

 * Landing pages are limited to **[!UICONTROL Profile]** and **[!UICONTROL Subscription]** resources only.
 Record can be saved and updated from **[!UICONTROL Profile]** and a subscription/unsubscription to a **[!UICONTROL Service]**.
 This means that a landing page cannot display or update data from any other resource.
-To learn more on resources, see.
+To learn more on resources, see [Configuring the resource's data structure](../../developing/using/configuring-the-resource-s-data-structure.md).

 **Preloading**

 * Landing page cannot display a list of records automatically, it cannot list services that profiles already subscribed to.
-For more information on services, refer to this page.
+For more information on services, refer to this [page](../../audiences/using/creating-a-service.md).
 * Landing page with a pre-filled form, data to load with the page, can only be accessed from a Adobe Campaign email.
 It is not possible to access such a form from a website page.